-Project 2010 has a function called Resource Leveling that could help level the work of the resources.
-It is a function designed to move the assignments forward or backward within time limits to attempt to level or smooth the workload for the resources and remove or lessen the overallocations.
+Project 2010 has a function called Resource Leveling that can help level the work of the resources.
+It is designed to move assignments forward or backward within time limits to attempt to level or smooth the workload for the resources and remove or lessen overallocations.

-Automatic resource leveling is a software function and software does not know the human side of the work or the project.
-Project 2010 is programmed to move the assignment to where the resource has time available.
-If resources have a capacity of 160 hours work available in a month and they are assigned to 200 hours of work, the project duration will extend to schedule the work during resource leveling.
-To keep the same time line, the capacity of the resources should be increased, more resources should be added or some of the work can not be accomplished.
+Automatic resource leveling in Project 2010 is designed to move resource assignments to a point in time where, based on the resource calendar, the resource has time available.
+If resources have a capacity of 160 hours of work available in a month and they are assigned to 200 hours of work, the project duration will extend outwards to schedule the work via resource leveling.
+To level resources, and keep to the original time line, either or both of the following should occur: the percentage of capacity of the resources is increased, or more resources are added.
+Failure to do either will result in an inability to complete some of the planned work.

-Before automatic leveling is attempted, manual leveling should be tried first.
-The best leveling is the leveling performed by a project manager who knows the work and the people.
-Below are some suggestions for effective resource leveling that should be tried before the automatic software solution.
+Manual resource leveling should always be tried before attempting automatic leveling.
+Leveling is most effective when performed by a project manager who is most familiar with the work and the people.

-Some suggestions are:
+The following are some suggestions for effective manual resource leveling:

-Add more people of the correct skills to the tasks
+Add more people necessary skills to tasks

-Obtain more time from the people you have (nights, weekends, etc)
+Obtain more time from the people you already have (nights, weekends, etc)

-Outsource some of the work
+Outsource a portion of the work

-Negotiate deadlines to see if extensions are possibile
+Negotiate deadlines to see if extensions are possible

 Move the best resources to the most critical tasks.
-There is less risk and more probably of these resources getting the tasks accomplished on time.
+There is less risk and greater probability of these resources completing the tasks on time.

 Give a lesser skilled resource to a highly skilled resource as an assistant.
 This is a win-win.
 The highly skilled resource will give the lesser skilled resource some of the lower level work.
 The lesser skilled resource will learn something new.
 Might increase cost.